-Broccoli is packed with nutrients such as fiber, vitamin C and K, iron, manganese and potassium.
+Broccoli is packed with nutrients such as fiber, vitamins C and K, iron, manganese, and potassium.
 What’s more, it’s richer in protein than most vegetables.
 So it’s a great option if you’re looking for a healthy side dish.

 Steamed Egg Custard

 Egg custard is a staple in Chinese cuisine.
 It’s often served as a dessert, but I think it makes a great side dish as well.
 And I’m not just guessing.
 I’ve tried it on so many occasions and it pairs well with char siu pork.